CodeJeetu/User-Authenticator/README.md

 5. User can remove/delete any user
 6. user can revoke any Acces-Token it can be possible from backend also

-Note : this is a master branch so please use this command to make clone - git clone -b master
+Note : Project is Deployed on Master branch so remember during cloning.